 Following the Healthwatch Salford Annual Priorities Survey in January 2022 we received feedback that the public wanted us to look at adult social care.
-This was developed at the Business planning session into a project looking at the public's experience of using care homes which was scheduled for October to December 2022.
+This was developed at the Business planning session into a project looking at the

 Methodology

 This was an announced Enter and View visit.
 On first arriving for the visit, we approached a member of management before we spoke to anyone in the care home and took their advice on whether any residents should not be approached due to their inability to give informed consent, or due to safety or medical reasons.